 On March 29, 2021, GH Research PLC was incorporated under the laws of Ireland to become the ultimate holding company for GH Research Ireland Limited pursuant to the Corporate Reorganization.
 Prior to our initial public offering, GH Research PLC had only engaged in activities incidental to its formation, the Corporate Reorganization and our initial public offering.
-The financial information presented prior to the incorporation of GH Research PLC, including the comparative financial information for the years ended December 31, 2020 and 2019, relate solely to GH Research Ireland Limited.
+The financial information presented prior to the incorporation of GH Research PLC relate solely to GH Research Ireland Limited.